 Highlights: Promenade des Anglais, Old Town, Castle Hill, Matisse or Chagall Museum

-On your first full day in the French Riviera, you’ll want to explore the beautiful city of Nice.
+On your first full day in the French Riviera, you’ll want to explore Nice, one of the most beautiful French Riviera cities.
 You can start your walking tour of Nice with a stroll along the Promenade des Anglais, soaking in the sun and the views of the Mediterranean Sea.

 In Nice’s Old Town (Vieux Nice), the narrow streets are lined with colorful buildings and boutiques.
-Visit the Cours Saleya Market and stock up with fresh produce and local treats for a picnic or souvenirs to bring home.
+You can stock up with fresh produce and local treats for a picnic or souvenirs to bring home at the Cours Saleya Market.

 In the afternoon, you may like to visit one of the city’s art museums.
 These include the Matisse Museum and the Marc Chagall museum.

-For dinner, we recommend nearby Villefranche-sur-Mer, a colorful port that will give you a taste of the Mediterranean way of life.
-It’s only a few minutes by train, in case you prefer not to drive so you can enjoy a bottle of wine with your meal.
+For dinner, we will recommend a colorful port town nearby (we will share the name if you book with us!) away from Nice's crowds.
+This will give you a taste of the Mediterranean way of life.
 For a great meal at a good price, there are lots of options in the small streets around the port.
 Then you may enjoy a drink or a stroll afterwards to enjoy the views of the port.

 When you book one of our French Riviera tours, we’ll arrange for a lovely local guide to give you a private tour of Nice.
 She’ll take you to her favorite places in the old town and introduce you to Niçoise food and wine!